 The Right Tools For The Right Project

 Before you reupholster anything, it’s nice to have the right tools for the right project.
 I was gifted this set from Mr. Honey Do a few years ago.
 Yes, I’m one of those silly girls that would rather have powers tool.
-Well, in addition to my paint brush.
-You can purchase one here through Amazon and have it shipped right to you front door step.
+Well, in addition to my paintbrush.
+You can purchase one here through Amazon and have it shipped right to your front doorstep.
 Just CLICK HERE!